valmikirao/curl_arguments_url/README.md

 # to get the completions to work, add the following to your .zshrc
 eval "$(carl utils zsh-print-script)"

+# And copy the OpenAPI spec into ~/.carl/open_api to get the completions and curl-building working
+% cp open_api-spec.yml ~/.carl/open_api
 ```

 ### Examples